gohugoio/hugo/content/en/methods/page/Description.md

   signatures: [PAGE.Description]
 ---

-Conceptually different that a [content summary], a page description is typically used in metadata about the page.
+Conceptually different from a [content summary], a page description is typically used in metadata about the page.

 {{< code-toggle file=content/recipes/sushi.md fm=true >}}
 title = 'How to make spicy tuna hand rolls'